chisophugis/lbd/source/install.rst

 	Fig 1.5 Create LLVM.xcodeproj by cmake – Before Adjust CMAKE_INSTALL_NAME_TOOL

+.. todo:: The html will follow the appear order in \*.rst source context but latexpdf didn't.
+For example, the Fig 1.4 and Fig 1.5 appear after the below text "Click OK from Fig 1.5..." in pdf.
+If find the **NoReorder** or **newpage** directive, maybe can solve this problem.

 Click OK from Fig 1.5 and select Cmake 2.8-9.app for CMAKE_INSTALL_NAME_TOOL by click the right side button “...” of that row in Fig 1.5 to get Fig 1.6.